 A 90 degree elbow or 180 degree U-bend accessory fitting may be installed in the radiant tube heating system.
-Refer to Chart 3.3 on page 22 for minimum distance requirements from the burner control box.
+Refer to Chart 3.3 for minimum distance requirements from the burner control box.

 When installing an Elbow or U-Bend Accessory Fitting: